dougeby/IntuneDocs/InTuneDocs/EndUser/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 -   Reset your phone to factory settings if it is lost or stolen

-When you add your Android device, you are giving your IT administrator permission to access the device.
+When you enroll your Android device, you are giving your IT administrator permission to access the device.
 They can do things like:

 -   Reset your device back to manufacturer’s defaults.
 This is helpful if the device is lost or stolen.